SirNancyTheNegative/project-one/README.md

        - Github: Deploy final Data visualization
        - Tableu : for visualization and interaction
     - Interactive element:
-       - User can interact with chart and mapping to show the location, temperature in exact month (map) in both land and ocean (chart).
+       - Global temperature chart,greenhouse gas could be interacted.
     - About the dashboard:
-       - The dashboard should have 4 sections: ERD Diagram, Global Temperature mapping and chart, Tableu.
+       - The dashboard should have 4 sections: ERD Diagram, Global Temperature chart, Greenhouse Gas chart.
 Each section should looks like the example shown in the following slides.
-Global temperature chart, tableu and mapping could be interacted.
 However, the ERD Diagram remains unchanged.